 George Washington chopped down a cherry tree.
 Christopher Columbus discovered North America.
 Abraham Lincoln owned slaves.
 While these three statements are false, false, and false, they’re myths still perpetuated, often since childhood, through rumor and misunderstanding.
 Discover more U.S. history myths, and explanations of their origins, in the following posts we’ve rounded up.
 You may just learn something.

 In last week’s What We’re Reading we featured an article from the Boston Globe that considered the possibilities of preserving smells and saving them as historical artifacts.
-Jumping off from that fascinating idea, we bring you a few more articles
+Jumping off from that fascinating idea, we bring you a few more articles on smell and history.